Police request public’s help in locating men charged in Shuswap stabbing - BC Local News

 Terrance Jones is charged with attempted murder, assault with a weapon, aggravated assault, robbery with a firearm, possession of a weapon for a dangerous purpose and use of a firearm while committing an indictable offence.
 Jones is described as a Caucasian man, five feet 10 inches tall, approximately 160 lbs with brown eyes.

-RCMP warn the public not to approach Alexander Boucher or Terrance Jones.
+RCMP warn the public not to approach Boucher or Jones.
 If spotted in any community, police urge the public to call 911 immediately.

-Thirty-three-year-old Jordy Kyle Moyan of Kelowna was arrested in Chase BC with the assistance of the RCMP Southeast District Emergency Response Team.
-He has been formally charged with attempted murder, assault with a weapon, aggravated assault and robbery with a firearm.
-He remains in custody at this time.
+Thirty-three-year-old Jordy Kyle Moyan of Kelowna was arrested in Chase with the assistance of the RCMP Southeast District Emergency Response Team.
+He has been charged with attempted murder, assault with a weapon, aggravated assault and robbery with a firearm.
+He remains in custody.

-Anyone with any information on the current possible whereabouts of Boucher or Jones is urged to contact their local police or the Salmon Arm General Investigation Section (GIS) at 250-832-6044.
-Information can also be provided completely anonymous by calling Crime Stoppers at 1-800-222-8477.
+Anyone with information on the possible whereabouts of Boucher or Jones is urged to contact their local police or the Salmon Arm General Investigation Section (GIS) at 250-832-6044.
+Information can also be provided anonymously by calling Crime Stoppers at 1-800-222-8477.

 marthawickett@saobserver.netLike us on Facebook and follow us on Twitter